LbpMilestone5/furnace/README.md

 Furnace is NOT affiliated with Delek or DefleMask in any form, regardless of its ability to load and save the .dmf, .dmp and .dmw file formats. additionally, Furnace does not intend to replace DefleMask, nor any other program.

+Unstable Modded furnace is an experimental project to test out features either before submitting them to the main repository, or just experimental stuff.